 The exhibition presents eight contemporary art practices: Andrea Zittel explores what we need in order to survive.Signe Johannessen investigates trans-species relationships between humans and domesticated animals throughout history, while Åsa Elzén and Malin Arnell explore our mutual dependence on forests.
 In collaboration with The non existent Center, the group O highlight the need for organised social activities in a work based on the subversive power of empathy.
 Furniture designed by Uglycute constitutes a site in the exhibition for study and contemplation.
 As part of Accelerator’s Art + Research programme, the art and agricultural collective Kultivator are creating a process-based work in collaboration with cultural working worms.

-The exhibition includes works on loan from Magasin III Museum for Contemporary Art, and also historical works and archival materials from The Royal Swedish Academy of Agriculture and Forestry, Stockholm City Museum and Nationalmuseum.
+The exhibition includes works loaned from Magasin III Museum for Contemporary Art, historical works and archive material from the Royal Swedish Academy of Agriculture and Forestry, Stockholm City Museum and Nationalmuseum, Stockholm.